 Easier said than done, especially if your cat is prone to worming its way into tight spaces.
 Hopefully, you find it on a wall or other hard surface, but you might discover that Kitty made use of your laundry basket, carpet, or sofa.
 Don’t panic.
 We can help you get it out.

 Hard surface?
 You can mop it.
 Upholstery or carpet?
 Blot up as much as possible.
-Treat the area with an enzyme cleaner, especially if your cat has urinated on the carpet or furniture rather than a hard floor.
-Enzyme cleaners can break down the urine, particularly the strong-smelling hormones.
+Treat the area with an antibacterial cleaner, especially if your cat has urinated on the carpet or furniture rather than a hard floor.
+Modkat's Litter Box Stain + Odor Remover can break down the urine, particularly the strong-smelling hormones.

-Why pick an enzyme cleaner over a general air freshener?
+Why pick our scent-free antibacterial cleaner over a general air freshener?
 Air freshening sprays often can't handle the odor caused by the hormones in cat urine.
 Since cats have a much stronger sense of smell than humans do, the air freshener isn’t fooling your cat, either.
 This makes it more likely your cat will urinate in the same spot, meaning you'll have to start the process all over.

 3. Dig out the wet vac.